NathanPeng/PhoneCheck1/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+## Test cases

+After being directed to `http://localhost:4200/`, you'll see a textbox in which you can type in numbers and submit by clicking the `submit` button on the right side to get the list of possible output and the number of the number variations.
+For example, when typing in `1234567` and submit, the `number of possibility` below the textbox should be `972` and the list of variations should be listed below it; or if the number typed in is `1524385647`, it might take a second and it is expected to see the `number of possibility` to be 26244 with the list of variations below it.
+Other test cases: input 6666777, output 5184; input 73657385, output 11664; input 682657840, output 8748.

 ## Code scaffolding